 For a maternity or newborn shoot, don't worry about preparing.
 You're doing enough already.
 I will try to make you as comfortable as possible during your session, you can just concentrate on your little one.

 Sick toddler?
 Bad weather?

 If you or your kids are sick we will reschedule.
 There is not much point trying to take a photo when someone is really unwell.
 I want you at your best.
 If your toddler is having a bad day though, you can bring them anyway.
 I'm sure we can make them laugh or play and if they just want cuddles, they make awesome photos too.

 If the weather is bad I will be in touch.
 Depending on the type of shoot and the severity of the weather, we may go ahead.
 But if it's rainy or extreme weather let's reschedule so we can get the best out of your session.

 What if your session time doesn't work well with naptimes?

 Naptimes are important.
 However, I shoot at certain times to get the BEST possible lighting situation for your photos.
 It definitely makes a difference.

 In saying that, kids need naps.
 So here's what I suggest....

 * Feed them.
 I get hangry when I don't eat.
 So do kids.
 Even just give them a light meal or snack and pick up an easy takeaway on the drive home.

-* Trust that even though it might be witching hour and your kids are 'usually' a bit crazy at that time of day.
+* It might seem like witching hour is the worst time for you and your children.
 If you have an outdoor session, often it actually works well for parents as your kids will be able to blow off steam and run around.
 Or if they are a bit cuddly and need to be held that's great for photos too.

 What if my kids don’t behave?